CurveDocs/curve-resources/docs/base-features/understanding-curve.md

 # **How much does it cost to swap through Curve?**

 Different pools have different fees.
 Most are typically in the range of 0.01-0.4%.
 Newer pools have dynamic fees, and so these fees can go higher if the pool is in high  demand.
-The current fee is listed on the pool page.
+The current fee is listed on each pool's page.

 # **What are those percentages next to each pool?**